 3. Tissue repair and adaptation.

-Vital biological functions are the most important systems such as the heart, lungs, brain functions, etc.
+Vital biological functions are the functions of the most important systems in the body, such as the heart, lungs, brain functions, etc.

-Next, the energy prioritised all your daily activity.
-This includes your workout and also non-exercise activity task like walking, climbing stairs, carrying kids around, etc. It also includes stresses of life, like children, financial worries, work commitments, etc.
+Next, energy is prioritised for all your daily activities.
+This includes your workouts and any non-exercise activities like walking, climbing stairs, carrying kids around, lifting shopping bags, etc. It also includes the daily stresses of life, like children, financial worries and work commitments.

-Finally the remaining energy is used by the body for repair and adaptation.
-The purpose of our workouts is to tear and repair our muscles, so that we can become faster, stronger and more efficient.
-The magic happens when we are recovering which is mainly happened while we are asleep.
+Finally, any remaining energy is used by your body for repair and adaptation.
+The purpose of our workouts is to tear and repair our muscles, so we can become faster, stronger and more efficient.
+The magic happens when we’re recovering, which mainly occurs while we’re asleep.

-Most people are unaware of the impact stress in our body and thus energy expenditure.
-We live in a world where under constant degree of stress.
-Our minds are constantly working and trying to figure the best way how to protect ourselves in this busy, complex world.
+Most people are unaware of the impact stress on our body, and thus on our energy expenditure.
+We live in a world where we’re under a constant degree of stress.
+Our minds are constantly working to try to protect and look after ourselves in this busy, complex world.
 Essentially, any kind of stress – whether it be actual or perceived – elicits a stress response in our bodies, so even if it’s simply our minds running on overdrive, we’re burning the associated energy and tiring out our bodies as a result.

-If the body has to prioritize its energy to get through the physical and mental workouts of the day, it does not leave much for the repair and adaptation phase.
-This creates an energy deficit and leaves the body tired and exhausted.
+If your body has to prioritise its energy to get through your physical and mental workouts throughout the day, we’re not left with much energy for the repair and adaptation processes.
+This creates an energy deficit and can leave the body tired and exhausted.

-By reducing this mental stress we experience day to day through implementing a meditation practice, we preserve more energy for recovery and repair.
-This will leads to better workouts, performance and adherence to a fit lifestyle.
+By reducing the mental stress we experience day to day through implementing a meditation practice, we preserve more energy for recovery and repair.
+This leads to better workouts, greater performance and supports a fit, active lifestyle.

-Meditation helps lower the amount of constant cortisol found in our blood stream.
+Meditation helps lower the amount of cortisol in your blood stream.

-Problems with high cortisol levels in the body include lower immunity, insulin resistance, carbohydrate cravings, low libido and yes, fat deposits around the body especially the tummy area. (usually hard to get rid of with standard abdominal exercises).
+Problems with high cortisol levels in the body include poor immune function, insulin resistance, carbohydrate cravings, low libido and even fat deposits around the body (especially around the tummy area).

-Now, I am very positive you have more than enough reasons to include this practice as part of your workout routine.
+Now, you have more than enough reasons to consider including this practice as part of your healthy lifestyle.
 Give meditation a try – it might just be the missing piece of the puzzle helping you achieve your weight loss goals.

 Here’s to your meditation practice.